actions-marketplace-validations/caesariab_simple-slack-message-action/README.md

 # simple-slack-message-action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action sends a simple message to a custom incoming webhook for a slackbot, either paid or free.

 ## Inputs